hoho/dosido/README.md

 + nginx master process is working greatly to start and restart child processes and to accept and distribute the connections for years.
-+ nginx is the one that usually faces the world to serve the static files.
++ nginx is the one that usually faces the world to serve static files.
-+ nginx config is designed to describe routing, which SSL certificate to use, and many more.
++ nginx config is designed to describe routing, which SSL certificate to use, and much more.
 + from the JavaScript handler you can issue nginx subrequests.
 This means you can describe service's input and output (like backends addresses and balancing between them) in one config file you already know.